 Training, qualifications & experience

 After studying literature and philosophy and then living and working in community with adults with learning disabilities, my early professional life was in the worlds of education and social work.
 In the early 1990s I began my formal training in counselling and psychotherapy, first in Edinburgh and then in Glasgow.
-Ongoing training and education supports my practice.
+Ongoing training and education supports and develops my practice.